 There were news crews, photographers and journalists everywhere, as well as a few different helicopters circling overhead shining spotlights down on the crowd.
 Some other chants I heard were "Indict, convict, send those killer cops to jail!
 The whole damn system is guilty as hell!" and "How do you spell racist?
 N-Y-P-D!"
 One guy even had a saxophone that he played the whole time we marched, though as I began drawing him he was lost in the crowd, so unfortunately he doesn't make a cameo here!

 This adorable little girl riding on her dad's shoulders had made her own sign.
 It was a bit scribbly and hard to read, but I think it said something about paying reparations to the families of those killed by police.
 While a few motorists/commuters seemed irritated, most were actually cheering on the protestors.
 A few cars and trucks beeped their horns to the beat of the chants, some people put their hands up as we walked by, and a few work crews had made signs saying "Ferguson is everywhere" that they hung in the windows of their trucks!
 As the crowd moved toward the Holland Tunnel, Audrey and I decided to hang back and draw some of the scary-looking cops in riot gear.
 They were standing shoulder-to-shoulder holding their batons out in front of them, and had economy packs of plastic handcuffs at the ready.
-The leftmost cop in the drawing below said I made him look fat - to be fair, they were wearing very puffy jackets.
+The leftmost cop in the drawing below said I made him look fat.